§346-152 Exclusions; exemptions. (a) Nothing in this part shall be construed to include:

 (b) Staff members of programs taught solely in Hawaiian that promote fluency in the Hawaiian language shall be exempt from any rules requiring academic training or certification.

-(c) Minimum health and safety requirements or standards as required by federal law may be imposed on any of the groups listed in this section that provide child care services and are reimbursed with federal funds.
+(c) Minimum health and safety requirements or standards as required by federal law may be imposed on any of the groups listed in this section that provide child care for a child whose family receives a child care subsidy from the department.

 Attorney General Opinions